-3. MITIGATION MEASURES DESIGNED TO REDUCE NET ENTANGLEMENTS

-3.1.
-Net binding

-Recommended for reducing bycatch when shooting gear in pelagic trawl fisheries.
+3. MITIGATION MEASURES DESIGNED TO REDUCE NET ENTANGLEMENTS 3.1.
+Net binding ACAP advice Recommended for reducing bycatch when shooting gear in pelagic trawl fisheries.
+Scientific evidence for effectiveness in trawl fisheries Recommended for reducing bycatch when shooting gear in pelagic trawl fisheries.
 Shown to be a highly effective mitigation measure in CCAMLR icefish trawl fishery, reducing seabird bycatch to minimal levels (Sullivan et al. 2009).

-Not suitable for demersal trawl gear.
+Notes and Caveats Not suitable for demersal trawl gear.

 Sisal string has been used to bind the sections of the net which pose the greatest threat to seabirds prior to shooting (Sullivan et al. 2004).
 Bindings are simply tied onto the net to prevent the net from lofting and the mesh opening as the tension created by the vessel speed of between 1-3 knots is lost due to waves and swell action.
 Once shot-away the net remains bound on the surface until it sinks.
 Once the trawl doors are paid away and the net has sunk beyond the diving depth of seabirds the force of the water moving the doors apart is sufficient to break the bindings and the net spreads into its standard operational position.

+Minimum standards

 3-ply sisal string (typical breaking strength of c.110 kg), or a similar inorganic material should be applied to the net on the deck, at intervals of approximately 5 m to prevent net from spreading and lofting at the surface.
 Net binding should be applied to mesh ranging from 120-800 mm as these are known to cause the majority of seabird entanglements (Sullivan et al. 2010).
 When applying string, tie an end to the net to prevent string from slipping down the net and ensure it can be removed when net is hauled.

+Need for combination

+Recommend-Should be used in combination with net cleaning and net weights to minimise the time the net is on the surface (Sullivan et al. 2009), as well as in combination with waste

+Commented [A47]: for consistency

+Commented [A46]: Added for consistency

+ACAP Summary Advice for Reducing the Impact of Pelagic and Demersal Trawl Fisheries on Seabirds

+management to avoid the discharge of waste during shooting thereby minimising the attraction of seabirds to the stern of the vessel.

+Implementation monitoring

+On-board -observer or electronic monitoring.